postmanlabs/labs-docs/src/pages/docs/getting-started/installation-and-updates.md

 Postman is available for macOS 10.11 (El Capitan) and later.

-1. [Download](https://www.postman.com/downloads/) the latest Postman app.
+1. [Download](https://www.postman.com/downloads/) the latest Postman version.

     > Make sure to download the **Mac Apple Chip** version if you have a Mac with the M1 processor.